 National Average Window Repair Cost

-Window repair projects can cost anywhere from under $100 for small fixes to $650 or more for complex repairs, with the average homeowner paying around $200 to $400 per window for professional service.
-Simple work like tightening components or restoring seals is typically inexpensive, while repairs involving broken glass, failed insulation, or damaged frames fall on the higher end of the price range.
+Window repair projects can cost anywhere from under $100 for small fixes to $650+ for complex repairs.
+Most homeowners pay around $200 to $400 per window for professional service, depending on the issue and the window’s size, materials, and location.

 | Cost Level | Typical Price Range Per Window |